yyyyCode/EffiSkel/README.md

 ## 📚 Datasets

-We used three datasets: APPS & EffiBench & APPS+EFFI.

-You can download the APPS dataset [here](https://github.com/hendrycks/apps) and EffiBench [here](https://github.com/huangd1999/EffiBench).
+We use the datasets APPS+EFFI for training.

 You can download the APPS+EFFI dataset from the [data](data/APPS+EFFI) folder.

+We used five datasets for evaluation: Mercury & ENAMEL & APPS & EffiBench & HumanEval-X(Java).

+You can download the  Mercury dataset [here](https://github.com/Elfsong/Mercury),  ENAMEL dataset [here](https://github.com/q-rz/enamel),  APPS dataset [here](https://github.com/hendrycks/apps) , EffiBench [here](https://github.com/huangd1999/EffiBench) and  HumanEval-X(Java) dataset [here](https://github.com/openai/human-eval).

 ## 🤗 Model
 We fine-tune on four models: